Clients book with just their contact details

 What Is Tattoo Artist Software?

 Tattoo artist software is a business management platform designed for independent tattoo artists.
-It handles the admin side of running a tattoo business—booking, client records, consent forms, payments—so you can spend more time tattooing and less time on your phone.
+Depending on the platform, it can cover parts of the admin side of running a tattoo business—booking, client records, consent forms, payments—so you can spend more time tattooing and less time on your phone.

-Unlike generic business tools, tattoo artist software understands the specific needs of the industry: deposit collection, reference image storage, multi-hour appointments, health questionnaires, and aftercare communication.
+Unlike generic business tools, tattoo artist software understands the specific needs of the industry: deposit collection, reference image storage, and multi-hour appointments.
+MyTattoo.Software is currently focused specifically on the booking-to-deposit journey—turning your Instagram bio link into a deposit-secured appointment—rather than trying to be every tool an artist might use.

 Solo Artist vs. Studio Software